Belleho3576/Classifying_penguins/READ.md

-Hello thisis a project that utilises machine learning algorithms to classifying three different types of penguins.
+Hello this is a project that utilises machine learning algorithms to classifying three different types of penguins.